RohitAmdahl/cross-course-project-RohitAmdahl/README.md

 Men and women aged 18 to 50 whose interests are: being outdoors, Unique selling points
-The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types ensuring customers are comfortable whatever adventure or weather- going on. jacket made in Norway,with eco logical materials.
+The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types ensuring customers are comfortable whatever adventure or weather- going on. jacket made in Norway, with ecological materials.

 ## Built With
-- figma-for protoypes and wireframes.
+- figma-for prototypes and wireframes.
 - HTML.
 - CSS.
 - Javascript.